Wolkenfarmer/Dino-Thirst/README.md

 <br />

-## You run Dino Thirst at your own risk!
+## Made only for the learning experience and fun - you run Dino Thirst at your own risk!